 Making orthosis and adaptive equipment for patients

-Improved assessment forms for pediatric and adult patients have been introduced
+Improved assessment forms for paediatric and adult patients have been introduced.

-Screening of all patients needs prior to their registration
+Screening of all patient needs prior to their registration

-Mental Health Occupational Therapy with sensory integration therapy, and mobility aid assessments and prescriptions have been introduced
+Mental health occupational therapy, sensory integration therapy, and mobility aid assessments and prescriptions have been introduced.

-Advanced procedures for assessment and screening of speech therapy
+Advanced procedures for the assessment and screening of speech therapy

 Established different tools for speech therapy